 Racial Equity in Our Governance

-With the historic mission and faith heritage of Deaconess in mind, the Foundation Board of Trustees affirms that racial equity is critical to the effective pursuit of the health of the St. Louis metropolitan community and its people and the attainment of child well-being.
-It must, therefore, be integrated into the desired outcomes, processes and rituals of governance for Deaconess Foundation and the varied expression of the Deaconess mission.
+With the historic mission and faith heritage of Deaconess in mind, in 2017 the Foundation Board of Trustees affirmed that racial equity is a critical step to the effective pursuit of the health and well-being of the Eastern Missouri and Southern Illinois community and its people, It must, therefore, be integrated into the desired outcomes, processes, and rituals of governance for the Foundation and the varied expression of the Deaconess mission.

-Honoring the necessity of racial equity for the sustainability of our work, the Board of Trustees of Deaconess Foundation commits to policies, practices and procedures of governance which reflect our desired outcome of child well-being by aligning actions and expressions of governance with the reality of the young people we serve.
+Honoring the necessity of racial equity for the sustainability of our work, the Board of Trustees of Deaconess Foundation commits to policies, practices, and procedures of governance which reflect our desired outcome of well-being by aligning actions and expressions of governance with the reality of the people and communities we serve.

 These commitments include, but will not be limited to: